 The next day, the Times played up the Panay incident not only because American national honor had been compromised, but also because there was a film record of the attack on their neutral ship.
 The footage was speeding its way across the ocean and continent, soon to appear in newsreels.
 This raised significant public anticipation and on 30 December, newsreel theatres reported lines around the block.
 This fed the Panay hysteria even more.
 LIFE reported that audiences allegedly broke into repeated applause after seeing the heroism of the ship's officers and civilians.
 Few knew that President Roosevelt had asked that the most damning footage, showing Japanese planes coming at the Panay at deck level, be censored.
 This was probably because negotiations regarding Japan's willingness to apologize and indemnify the United States were at a critical juncture.
 The footage was cut.
 Washington learned through code breaking that atrocities were occurring in Nanking but their source remained top secret.
-Without newsreel footage and correspondents' confirmation from Nanking, the public remained focused on the Panay spectacle (see [20,24]).
-For three weeks, newspapers in the United States made so much of the Panay sinking, that the Nanking Atrocity took a poor second in influencing pro-China and anti-Japan public opinion [25,26].
+Without newsreel footage and correspondents'

+confirmation from Nanking, the public remained focused on the Panay spectacle.
+For three weeks, newspapers in the United States made so much of the Panay sinking, that the Nanking Atrocity took a poor second in influencing pro-China and anti-Japan public opinion.
+By November, 1938, United States direct aid to China grew from \$20 million to \$100 million.
+As well, national support grew for an embargo against Japan.
+(Perlmutter, 1998).